 Notes: The table reports fixed effects difference-in-difference using binary treatment.
 First panel (columns (1) and (2)) show results for board turnover-election relationship.
 Second panel (columns (3) and (4)) present results for board intermediary-election relationship.
 Third panel (columns (5) and (6)) present results for board political turnover-election relationship.
 In columns (1), (3) and (5) lagged ROE is performance measure.
 In columns (2), (4) and (6) lagged Sales per employee is performance measure.
 Robust standard errors are reported in parentheses.
 In all regressions a constant term is estimated but not reported. \\\significant at 1%, \\ significant at 5%, \ significant at 10%.
 ROE is net income over average total equity.
 Sales per employee is natural logarithm of sales over number of employees.
 Board turnover is percentage of board members that changed at the end of the year and that spent at least one year on board.
-Board political turnover is the percentage of politically connected board members that changed at the end of the year and that spent at least one year on board.
+Board intermediary is number of board members that changed at the end of the year and that spent at least one year on board.
 Board size is number of board members.
 Board male is percentage of men on board.
 Board tenure is average time that board members spent on board.
 Size is the natural logarithm of number of employees.
 Election year is dummy variable that takes value 1 for 2012 and 0 otherwise.
 Postelection year is dummy variable that takes value 1 for 2013 and 0 otherwise.
-Treatment is binary variable that takes value 1 for enterprises in Serbia and Montenegro and value 0 for Bosnia and Herzegovina.
 Treatment\election year and Treatment\postelection year are interaction variables.